2020- Heat network feasibility study Mount Kelly School, Devon

 Working with Guru Systems to automate the identification factors reducing DH efficiency and to economically appraise remedial measures.
 Use of data patterns from customer heat meters and energy centre heat meters to automatically characterise common faults and issues.
 Working on identifying issues reducing system efficiencies on 4 DH sites and assisting in methodology to identify these issues in the heat meter data.
 Carbon Alternatives is developing low cost remedial measures which are being implemented at 4 sites and helping assess the performance and cost impacts of the improvements.

-HIU Testing – Additionally Carbon Alternatives has developed an HIU performance test standard as part for this work and is the technical lead on the testing of 6 market leading HIUs.
+HIU Testing – As part of the DECC funded work Carbon Alternatives has developed an HIU performance test standard as part for this work and is the technical lead on the testing of 6 market leading HIUs.
 This testing is highlighting the key importance of good HIU specification and commissioning to achieve efficient, low heat loss DH in operation.
 The testing includes the development and calculation of volume weighted return temperature, as an indicator of HIU performance based on real world HIU operating conditions.
-Test standard and the HIU results can be found at www.fairheat.com
+Test standard and the HIU results can be found at https://www.thebesa.com/ukhiu

 Working for SSE at North West Bicester Ecotown and Greenwich Sq.
 I’m being given the opportunity by SSE to continue the projects I started whilst at SSE.
 Both these projects include condensing heat recovery from the CHP to increase heat output.
 At Greenwich this means the CHP delivers 13% more heat than the standard with no loss of electricity output or extra gas consumption.